Party Wall advice when planning work involving a Party Wall.

 Are you planning to carry out work on a wall, ceiling or floor structure shared with a neighbouring property?
 Are you going to build on or at the boundary with another property?
-Do you need to excavate ground near your neighbour’s property?
+Do you need to excavate ground near one or more neighbouring properties?

-If so, the intended works may fall within the Party Wall etc Act 1996 and you will need to serve the correct notice(s) on your neighbour(s) and it may be necessary to have a Party Wall Award in place before the work can proceed.
+If so, the intended works may fall within the Party Wall etc Act 1996.
+It means you’ll need to serve the correct notice(s) on your neighbour(s) and it may be necessary to have a Party Wall Award in place before the work can proceed.

 How Home-Approved can help